 BOOK NOW TO JOIN THIS UNMISSABLE EVENT

-Tickets for the full four-night, five-day Orient-Express event (starting Monday, April 17, 2023) including your journey from London to Venice and full board on the train over two days, three nights at the historic five-star Ca’ Sagredo Hotel including Continental breakfast, transfer by water taxi from the Santa Lucia railway station in Venice to Ca’ Sagredo and transfer to the airport, with economy flight to London, will start at just £3,797 per person for two sharing a twin Orient-Express cabin and three nights in a Sagredo Venetian Double at Ca’ Sagredo.
-Others will be paying upwards of £3,353 to £3,920 per person for the cabin on the Orient-Express alone!
+Tickets for the full four-night, five-day Orient-Express event (starting Monday, April 17, 2023) including your journey from London to Venice and full board on the train over two days, three nights at the historic five-star Ca’ Sagredo Hotel including Continental breakfast, transfer by water taxi from the Santa Lucia railway station in Venice to Ca’ Sagredo and transfer to the airport, with economy flight to London, will start at just £3,897 per person for two sharing a twin Orient-Express cabin and three nights in a Sagredo Venetian Double at Ca’ Sagredo.
+Others will be paying from £4,120 and more per person for the cabin on the Orient-Express alone!

 You can if you wish upgrade your cabin on the Orient-Express, your room at Ca’ Sagredo, and your flight.

-Here are just three of the options available, all for the full five-day, four-night event including all of the above:
+Here are five of the options available, all for the full five-day, four-night event including all of the above:

-Venice Simplon-Orient-Express in a Cabin for two sharing, with a Sagredo Venetian Double at Ca’ Sagredo, all for £3,797 per person (two sharing), saving over £1,100pp.
+Venice Simplon-Orient-Express in a Cabin for two sharing, with a Sagredo Venetian Double at Ca’ Sagredo, all for £3,897 per person (two sharing), saving over £1,860pp.
 Click to book.

-Venice Simplon-Orient-Express in a Cabin for two sharing, with Grand Canal Double at Ca’ Sagredo, all for £4,123 per person (two sharing), saving over £1,300pp.
+Venice Simplon-Orient-Express in a Cabin for two sharing, with Grand Canal Double at Ca’ Sagredo, all for £4,197 per person (two sharing), saving over £1,900pp.
 Click to book.

-Venice Simplon-Orient-Express in a Cabin for two sharing, with Grand Canal Junior Suite at Ca’ Sagredo, all for £4,497 per person (two sharing), saving over £1,400pp.
+Venice Simplon-Orient-Express in a Cabin for two sharing, with Grand Canal Junior Suite at Ca’ Sagredo, all for £4,579 per person (two sharing), saving over £2,100pp.
 Click to book.

-We know that this will be extremely popular, as our previous dates have all sold out immediately—2022 has been fully booked for months—and we do not want you to miss out.So please book now by clicking your choice of the options above—or call Member Services on 020 7399 2960.
+This will be an extremely popular trip, and we do not want you to miss out, so please book now by clicking your choice of the options above—or call Member Services now on 020 7399 2960!